-Professor Liu Xiaoxin was educated at Harbin Normal University, receiving a BA in English Education and an MA in English Teaching Methodology.
+A/Professor Liu Xiaoxin was educated at Harbin Normal University, where she received her BA in English Education and MA in English Teaching Methodology.

-In 2009 Professor Liu was appointed as Associate Professor at Harbin Normal University.
-For 9 years Xiaoxin has worked as a professor and has gained a great deal of experience, particularly in the field of language learning.
-Xiaoxin has published 9 academic papers and was a co-author of a book publication (about Chinese and Indian education systems).
+Appointed as Associate Professor at Harbin Normal University in 2009, Xiaoxin has worked as an academic for nine years and has gained a great deal of experience, particularly in the field of language learning.
+Xiaoxin has published 9 academic papers and was a co-author of a book on Chinese and Indian education systems.

-Xiaoxin joined CITCM in September 2018 as Co-Director and enjoys using her expertise in psycho-linguistics and second language learning to further develop the Mandarin programme in local schools.
+Xiaoxin joined CITCM in September 2018 as Co-Director and enjoys applying her expertise in psycho-linguistics and second language learning to further developing the Mandarin learning and teaching programmes in local schools.

 Ms Helen Yang Han